 However, I’m still at the beginning of my journey.
 Being able to read a restaurant menu and order in German isn’t enough.
-Unfortunately, I still have an irrational and intense fear about speaking German in front of other people, especially those I know.
-I need to get over it and jump back into the language learning game again soon.
+Unfortunately, I still have an irrational and intense fear of speaking German in front of other people, especially those I know.
+I need to get over it and jump back into the language-learning game again soon.

 I can personally attest to the fact that there will be plenty of times when you absolutely need to know German in Berlin.
-Here are some scenarios that illustrate why learning German is essential when you live in Berlin.
+Here are some scenarios that illustrate why learning German is pretty essential when living in Berlin.

 1) At the Bank